brandur/sorg/content/drafts/http-transactions.md

 ## Concurrency protection (#concurrency-protection)

 Readers with sharp eyes may have noticed a potential
-problem: our user's `email` column doesn't have a `UNIQUE` constraint.
+problem: our `users` table doesn't have a `UNIQUE` constraint on its `email` column.
 The lack of one could potentially allow two interleaved transactions to run their `SELECT` phase one concurrently and get empty results.
-They'd both follow up with an `INSERT`, thus leaving a duplicated row.
+They'd both follow up with an `INSERT`, leaving a duplicated row.

 !fig src="/assets/http-transactions/concurrent-race.svg" caption="A data race causing two concurrent HTTP requests to insert the same row."